Skip to main content

 • The team is 5 to 500 people and the dominant work is shipping software, not authoring documentation.

 • Decisions live in Slack threads, PR reviews, Linear comments, and meeting transcripts more than in a wiki.
-Modeling those as typed entities matters more than indexing static docs.
+Keeping those as structured, connected records matters more than indexing static docs.

 • Approval-gated agent actions (drafting Slack DMs, opening Linear tickets, leaving doc comments) are part of the value, not just retrieval.

-• Calibrated confidence is required.
-A search box that returns ten documents is not the same as an answer that refuses to synthesize below threshold.
+• Confidence you can trust is required.
+A search box that returns ten documents is not the same as an answer that says it isn't sure when the evidence is thin.

 Side by side

-Primary shapeProcess graph: decisions, commitments, PR reviews, meetings as typed entitiesSearch index: documents and messages as retrievable text
+Primary shapeProcess graph: decisions, commitments, PR reviews, and meetings kept as structured recordsSearch index: documents and messages as searchable text

 Target team size5 to 500 peopleOptimised for 1,000+ people